go to Table of Contents

 The Secret of Life (once saved):

-Every moment of every day believing that you are who God says you are, based on an ever-growing awareness that God is who He says He is.
+Believe every moment of every day that you are who God says you are, based on an ever-growing awareness that God is who He says He is.
+(I base this on the example of Jesus in the Garden of Gethsemane where He prayed "...not my will but thine be done..."
+In other words, by then in His life, He had learned so much about God's nature that He could face the Cross.)

-This means that the more we know about who God is, His ways, the less we question His deeds, which often don’t make sense to us, and the more we can trust Him with the inexplicable things in our life.
+This means that the more we know about who God is, His ways, the less we question His deeds, which often don’t make sense to us.
+We can trust Him more with the inexplicable things in our life.

 I feel God wants us, like Moses, to know His ways, not just His acts.
 But unlike Moses, we have the Bible and the Holy Spirit to help us.
 The veil between us and God has been removed by the blood of Jesus.
 While we can never understand God in many ways, the fact we are made in His image tells me we can know His ways better than we think.
-I hope this booklet will encourage you to try.
+In two places in Psalms, David prays "teach me your ways, O Lord."
+I hope this booklet will encourage you, too, to pray the same.

 In this booklet I have attempted to show how I would take a thought about life or God and pursue it until I had a better understanding of God’s ways.
 It takes a bit different approach to do this.
 Instead of reading the Bible for facts, you read the Bible for why God did what He did.
 We don’t focus on some image we have of “God” in our mind, we focus on His nature.
 Whatever situations you are facing, God is dealing with you according to His nature, His “personality,” so to speak, much like we deal with situations according to our personality.
 Just a quick example of how to approach the Bible differently: you hear Christians saying if God would just let them win the lottery, they would use it to bless other people and ministries for the glory of God.
 So why doesn’t God do that?
 Why have we not heard (I haven’t) someone on the news give that testimony?
 Pursue that line of thought until you come up with some answers about God.